-And today Doris’s son, Ron Quarmby, 71, was among the guests as the historic building reopened as a state-of-the-art gym and fitness centre after years of disuse and neglect.
+And yesterday Doris’s son, Ron Quarmby, 71, was among the guests as the historic building reopened as a gym and fitness centre after years of disuse and neglect.

 Ron, from Barwick in Elmet, told the Yorkshire Evening Post: “This place was a big part of my mum’s life so it is a very proud moment for the family to have it back in use.